 Vascular dementia

 Vascular dementia is caused by chronic reduced blood flow to the brain, usually as a result of a stroke or series of strokes.
-The two most common types of Vascular dementia are Multi-infarct dementia and Binswanger’s disease.
+There are three types of Vascular dementia.
+These are Multi-infarct dementia, Strategic infarct dementia and Subcortical vascular dementia.

 Symptoms may include: